dldc-packages/safe-search-params/README.md

   parameter exists and matches the given type.
 - `getObj<Obj extends TDtObjBase>(obj: Obj): TDtObjOutput<Obj>`: Gets multiple
   values using the given mapping of name and types.
+- `getObjStrict<Obj extends TDtObjBase>(obj: Obj): TDtObjOutputStrict<Obj> | null`:
+  Gets multiple values using the given mapping of name and types, returning `null` if any value is invalid.
 - `getObjOrThrow<Obj extends TDtObjBase>(obj: Obj): TDtObjOutputStrict<Obj>`:
   Gets multiple values as the given type, throwing an error if any values are invalid.